fbpx

 The atrioventricular, or AV, node is the second key area of the heart’s electrical wiring.
 The atrioventricular node takes information about how fast the heart is beating from the sinoatrial node and relays it to the ventricles, the muscular portions of the heart that allow it to pump blood to the rest of the body.

-When the atrioventricular node breaks down, the ventricles don’t the electrical signal from the sinoatrial node instructing them to “pump,” or create a heartbeat.
+When the atrioventricular node breaks down, the ventricles don’t receive the electrical signal from the sinoatrial node instructing them to “pump,” or create a heartbeat.
 This causes heart rate to become dangerously slow.

 When heart rate is too slow